 PAWS Dog Volunteers are one of the first steps in providing custom-trained Assistance Dogs to people living with disabilities.
-Without our volunteers, we couldn’t do it!
-You can be a PAWS Dog Volunteer by hosting a PAWS Mama or Papa Dog, or by raising a Future PAWS Assistance Dog.
+Without these families, we couldn’t do it!
+You can be in the PAWS Dog Family by hosting a PAWS Mama or Papa Dog, or by raising a PAWS Puppy.

-Here are a few things a prospective PAWS Dog Volunteer should know:
+Here are a few things a prospective PAWS Dog Family should know:

 We do not require dog training experience, just a willingness to learn

 You’ll attend obedience classes taught by a PAWS Representative

 You can bring your Foster Puppy to public environments